JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 At offset 08304B, replace 0F85E9000000 with 909090909090.
 At offset 083059, replace 7517 with 9090.

+# To call the hook that set S-Foils for hyperspace
+At offset 0AF214, replace E807B0FEFF with E8078D0F00.
+At offset 0AF22A, replace E81152FFFF with E8F18C0F00.
+At offset 0AD7FC, replace E85F52FFFF with E81FA70F00.
+At offset 0B9C8D, replace E85EBCFFFF with E88EE20E00.

 *** Usage ***

 Suppose that the craft is "FlightModels\[Model].opt".

 To create s-foils, create a file named "FlightModels\[Model]SFoils.txt" or create a section named "[SFoils]" in "FlightModels\[Model].ini".
 If the file does not exist, default values are used (S-Foils for XWing, BWing, and Shuttle).
 The format is a line per mesh: